Chart Color Schemes

 An assessment of population growth drivers in Carlton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Carlton's (NSW) population, as of November 2025, is estimated at around 11,420 people.
-This reflects an increase of 789 individuals since the 2021 Census, which reported a population of 10,631.
-AreaSearch validated this estimate using their analysis of ABS ERP data released in June 2024 and new addresses discovered since the Census date.
-The estimated resident population used for this calculation was 11,255.
-This level of population results in a density ratio of 5,598 persons per square kilometer, placing Carlton (NSW) in the top 10% of national locations assessed by AreaSearch.
-The suburb's 7.4% growth since the 2021 Census exceeded both its SA4 region (5.5%) and the state average.
+Carlton (NSW) SA2 population is estimated at 11,829 as of Nov 2025.
+This reflects an increase of 1,198 people since the 2021 Census, which reported a population of 10,631.
+The change was inferred from AreaSearch's estimation of resident population at 11,644 following examination of ABS ERP data release in June 2024 and validation of 179 new addresses since the Census date.
+This level of population equates to a density ratio of 5,798 persons per square kilometer, placing Carlton (NSW) SA2 among the top 10% nationally by AreaSearch's assessment.
+Carlton (NSW)'s 11.3% growth since the 2021 Census exceeded both its SA4 region (7.5%) and state averages, marking it as a significant growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 88.0%.

-Overseas migration contributed approximately 88.0% of Carlton's population gains during recent periods.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 are used, with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-By 2041, Carlton (NSW) is expected to increase by 1,436 persons, reflecting an 11.8% total increase over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, NSW State Government's SA2-level projections released in 2022 with 2021 as the base year are utilized.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics anticipate an increase just below the median of statistical areas across the nation, with Carlton (NSW) SA2 expected to expand by 1,395 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 7.6% over the 17 years.

 Frequently Asked Questions - Population